A New Predictor of U.S. Real Economic Activity: The S&P 500 Option Implied Risk Aversion

 57 Pages Posted: 17 May 2017 Last revised: 10 Jan 2018

-We propose a new predictor of real economic activity (REA), namely the representative investor’s implied relative risk aversion (IRRA) extracted from S&P 500 option prices.
+We propose a new predictor of U.S. real economic activity (REA), namely the representative investor's implied relative risk aversion (IRRA) extracted from S&P 500 option prices.
 IRRA is forward-looking and hence, it is expected to be related to future economic conditions.
-We document that IRRA predicts U.S. REA both in- and out-of-sample once we control for well-known REA predictors and take into account their persistence.
+We document that U.S. IRRA predicts U.S. REA both in- and out-of-sample once we control for well-known REA predictors and take into account their persistence.
 An increase (decrease) in IRRA predicts a decrease (increase) in REA.
-We extend the empirical analysis by extracting IRRA from the South Korea KOSPI 200 option market and we find that it predicts the South Korea REA, too.
+We extend the empirical analysis by extracting IRRA from the South Korea, UK, Japanese and German index option markets.
+We find that South Korea IRRA predicts the South Korea REA both in- and out-of-sample, as expected given the high liquidity of its index option market.
 We show that a parsimonious yet flexible production economy model calibrated to the U.S. economy can explain the documented negative relation between risk aversion and future economic growth.

 Keywords: Option prices, Risk aversion, Risk-neutral moments, Real Economic Activity, Production economy model